Red crab breeding migration

 Possible dates for 2019/20 breeding migration spawnings are;

 the next possible spawning date is 21 November.
-Rain will need to commence and establish late October or early November.
-If rains do not establish during this period then the crabs will look toward a December spawning.
+This date has passed without rain needed to commence a breeding migration.
+The crabs will now look toward a December spawning.

 Amazing annual breeding migration of the Christmas Island red crab